Leandro-Lucena/fleet-tracking/README.md

 ### Requirements

 - Docker installed on your machine.
-- A Maps Platform API Key (can be obtained for free from the Google Cloud Console).
+- A Google Cloud API Key (can be obtained for free from the Google Cloud Console) with the following APIs enabled: Directions API, Maps JavaScript API, and Places API. .

 ### Setup Instructions